The Ultimate Guide To Improving Your Communication

 Made To Stick, by Chip Heath, Dan Heath

-- A book that will transform the way you communicate ideas, Made to Stick shows us the vital principles of winning ideas–and tells us how we can apply these rules to making our own messages stick.
+- Shows us the vital principles of winning ideas, and tells us how we can apply these rules to making our own messages stick.

 Communicating for a Change, by Andy Stanley

-- In Communicating for a Change, Andy Stanley and Lane Jones offer a unique strategy for communicators seeking to deliver captivating and practical messages.
-In this highly creative presentation, the authors unpack seven concepts that will empower you to engage and impact your audience in a way that leaves them wanting more.
+- In a highly creative way, the authors unpack 7 concepts to empower you to engage and impact your audience in a way that leaves them wanting more.

 The Tipping Point, by Malcolm Gladwell

-- The tipping point is that magic moment when an idea, trend, or social behavior crosses a threshold, tips, and spreads like wildfire.
+- As a concept, a “tipping point” is that magical moment when an idea, trend, or social behavior crosses a threshold, tips, then spreads like wildfire.
 Just as a single sick person can start an epidemic of the flu, so too can a small but precisely targeted push cause a fashion trend, the popularity of a new product, or a drop in the crime rate.